 This is why it is so important to find out what is emotionally meaningful to the child and follow his/her lead into that emotional window of interest.

-- As soon as the child gets upset hitting, kicking, or screaming, you have dropped back down to FEDC 1, the first functional emotional developmental capacity and need to work at this level using the techniques described in our co-regulation blog.
+- As soon as the child gets upset hitting, kicking, or screaming, you have dropped back down to FEDC 1, the first functional emotional developmental capacity and need to refer to the techniques described in our co-regulation blog to help the child calm down.

 - Many parents immediately get reactive when their child loses his/her temper, but the best thing to do is to stay calm and be very objectively observant of what is happening; mirror back what you see to the child with empathy by showing a facial expression of understanding, a sad face, a nod, and/or saying “I see you are very upset.
 It’s so hard”, etc.